Pokoyokjk/AI/README.md

 You can check if it is working by accessing http://localhost:8070/

-In another Ubuntu window, while running grobid in the first one, change your directory to grobid_client_python
+While running grobid in the first Linux window, change your directory to grobid_client_python in another window.

 $ cd grobid_client_python

-And then, run the your chosen script
+And then, run your chosen script

 $ pyhton /path/of/the/script

 # Running examples
-Consult the repository's test file
+Consult the repository's tests file.

 # Citation
 Consult the repository's citation file.